Can CZ dull or get cloudy with time? Why does my natural diamond look hazy or milky? These are questions we frequently receive.

 Any chemical that comes into contact with CZ can cause it to look dull and lose its sparkle.

 Thankfully, there are some easy ways you can clean your jewelry to help restore it to its original condition.

 When you ask “can CZ dull?” remember that it’s almost always a result of residue building up onto the stone.
 Thankfully, this residue is easy to remove in most cases.

-Start by using a small, soft brush and some luke warm (not hot) water with mild liquid soap.
+When cleaning cubic zirconia jewelry start by using a small, soft brush and some luke warm (not hot) water with mild liquid soap.
 Gently scrub your CZ jewelry with the brush after dipping the brush into the soap and water mixture.

 Once you’re done scrubbing, rinse the jewelry in warm water and then pat it dry using a microfiber or cotton cloth.
 To keep your cubic zirconia from getting cloudy, clean it every few months to maintain its beautiful shine.

 The secret is to clean all areas of the stone, including the bottom.
 A dirty underside, pavilion and culet, reduces light performance and sparkle.Luxuria® Diamonds

 You may have seen some people claim that baking CZ jewelry can remove dullness or cloudiness.
 This is not recommended since it could cause your stone to become a dark brown color.
 Worse still, it could even cause the cubic zirconia to shatter and break.